M4NU5/Personal_Website/content/blog/tech/setup-ai-homelab-with-amd-gpu/index.md

 Now its time to give this another stab and with AMDs drivers more mature the time is now.
 I have gotten it working and saddly the one click life for Nvidia users does not exist for us AMD users.
 But come young paddyone let me show you the way.

+## Install AMD Drivers
+The AMD drivers that we will be needing a part of AMDs ROCm Platform.
+Since we are talking windows it is specifically [AMDs HIP SDK](https://www.amd.com/en/developer/resources/rocm-hub/hip-sdk.html) that we will be installing.

 ## Install the CORRECT Ollama

 Eeyup you heard me right, there is a legend called likelovewant who has implemented an AMD compatible Ollama, specifically with this [github repo](https://github.com/likelovewant/ollama-for-amd/releases).